6 min read

 • Sentiment and positioning: Whether descriptions match your intended narrative

 GEO touches SEO, content, brand, product marketing, and PR.
-In many companies, it makes sense to give operational ownership to the SEO or content team, with clear sponsorship from the CMO.
+In most companies, the SEO or content team should own day-to-day execution with clear CMO sponsorship.

-Pilot GEO improvements on a narrow scope.
 Pick a small set of high-value topics or product lines.
-Update pages for answer-first structure, add schema, and pursue at least a few third-party mentions or reviews.
+Update pages for answer-first structure.
+Add schema.
+Pursue at least a few third-party mentions or reviews.

 Your buyers are already asking AI tools to tell them what matters, who to trust, and which brands to consider.
-GEO is how you make sure those tools know your story and can explain it clearly when it counts.
+Generative engine optimization is how you make sure those tools know your story and can explain it clearly when it counts.

 Wondering where your brand stands?
 Contact us for a GEO audit and a clear roadmap forward.